 It’s one thing to highlight your dedication and commitment to a job by providing a follow-up phone call or email to a recent interview.
 However, it’s a different matter entirely when you’re making multiple phone calls and sending several emails.
 Instead, place one phone call or send an email and give the interviewer a chance to respond – at least a few days – before sending another.

-Refining Your Interview Skills with Automation Personnel Service, Inc.
+Refining Your Interview Skills with Automation Personnel Services, Inc.

 While the team at Automation Personnel Services specializes in staffing services, we can help you with your interview skills, too!
 In fact, we have a variety of complementary services – including skills training – that can help you during your next job interview.
 Contact us today for more information!